1dv023/examination-3/README.md

 * The application shall be running through HTTPS (no requirement of signed certifactes or that you need to buy a domain name)
 * The code should be pushed to the live server through remote git pushes
 * The node.js application should be running through PM2
-* You shall create a installations document that describes the installation process that you used.
+* You shall create a installations document that describes the installation process that you used to set up your production enviroment.
 This shall be in md-format and provided in your repositorie.

 ## Extra features [optional]